 At the end of the ride, something spooked the horse.
-I was so tired I wasn’t holding on and simply rolled off his back and landed on my side.
+I was so tired and I wasn’t holding on so I simply rolled off his back and landed on my side.
 The pain was so intense that I didn’t realize that I had broken a rib and punctured a lung.
-I was 45 minutes away from the Madison hospital and my husband.
+I was 45 minutes away from Madison, the hospital, and my husband.
 I insisted that my son William apply about 60 drops of essential oils to my back and that my 77-year-old mother drive me back to Madison.
-Both my mother and son were also having horse-back riding lessons, and they managed to stay on their horses.
+Both my mother and son were also having horse-back riding lessons that day, and they managed to stay on their horses.

-At urgent care, I could barely walk and the X-ray showed a broken rib and punctured a lung.
+At urgent care, I could barely walk and the X-ray showed a broken rib and punctured lung.
 The Doctor recommended going straight to the ER, which I was hoping to avoid.
-I had my husband drive me to the ER and by the time we arrived I could bare talk and was unable to stand up.
+I had my husband drive me to the ER and by the time we arrived, I could barely talk and was unable to stand up.

-Unfortunately, the X-ray technician’s report failed to include that I had a punctured lung so the ER nurse kept trying to send me home saying I simply had a broken rib and that was why I was in pain.
+Unfortunately, the X-ray technician’s report failed to include that I had a punctured lung so the ER nurse kept trying to send me home saying I simply had pain from a broken rib.
 I knew something was wrong and I would die if I went home.
-I convinced the ER doctor to run another X-ray, which showed a severely collapsed lung and my pleural cavity was filled with air.
+I convinced the ER doctor to run another X-ray, which showed a severely collapsed lung with an air-filled pleural cavity.
 I required an emergency chest tube – right there in the ER room with minimal anesthesia.

-I spent five days in the hospital and six weeks on the couch thinking about how I wanted to spend the rest of my life, and how I ended up with a life so out of balance.
-At this point I knew I needed to focus on myself, my goals, writing my books, and sharing my system of acupuncture and essential oils with the world.
-Otherwise, it was clearly going to go to the grave with me.
+I spent five days in the hospital and six weeks on the couch with time to reflect on how I wanted to spend the rest of my life, and what was needed to achieve a balanced life.
+At this point, I knew I needed to focus on simplifying my practice by working independently, writing books, and teaching the Body-Feedback acupuncture system with essential oils.
+Otherwise, my Body-Feedback techniques would be limited to a few hundred clients.

 In January of 2016, I decided to dismantle Isthmus Acupuncture Center and work from home.
-This would allow me time to finish my books and create new online classes and workshops.
+This allowed me time to write my books and create new online classes and workshops.

 During the process of finishing my first book, I had a dream that told me I must change my name.
 I didn’t know why.
-I told my husband about the dream and he was so confused that he thought I wanted a divorce.
+I told my husband about the dream.
+He was so confused and thought I wanted a divorce.
 Then two months later during an initial meeting with a publishing agent, I found out why I needed to change my name.
 The first thing he said to me was, “So you are going to have to change your name to become a successful author.”
 There was another Michelle Buchanan, who is a well-known published author, established on YouTube and dominates the internet.
-For years, people had mistaken me for her when they searched for me on the internet.
+For years, people had mistaken me for her on the internet.
 I knew he was correct.

 After the meeting, I called my husband to tell him why I needed to change my name.
-He said since I had had the dream and then the publishing agent said I had to change my name, that he would support this change.
+He said because of the dream and the publishing agent’s recommendations, he would support this change.
 The publishing agent advised me to have fun with the process, and I decided to change my last name to Meramour.
 I didn’t want to use my maiden name because that is what people do when they get a divorce, and I am very happily married.
 In French, Mer means Sea and amour means Love.
 I thought a French name would beautiful and I wanted to incorporate love into it somehow.
 I grew up on Clearwater beach near the ocean, and Mer amour represents my love for mother earth and the oceans.
 And more importantly, no one else has this last name on the planet.